From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models

 While state-of-the-art diffusion models (DMs) excel in image generation, concerns regarding their security persist.
-Earlier research highlighted DMs' vulnerability to backdoor attacks, but these studies placed stricter requirements than conventional methods like `BadNets' in image classification.
-This is because the former necessitates modifications to the diffusion sampling and training procedures.
-Unlike the prior work, we investigate whether generating backdoor attacks in DMs can be as simple as BadNets, \textit{i.e.}, by only contaminating the training dataset without tampering the original diffusion process.
-In this more realistic backdoor setting, we uncover \textit{bilateral backdoor effects} that not only serve an \textit{adversarial} purpose (compromising the functionality of DMs) but also offer a \textit{defensive} advantage (which can be leveraged for backdoor defense).
-Specifically, we find that a BadNets-like backdoor attack remains effective in DMs for producing incorrect images (misaligned with the intended text conditions), and thereby yielding incorrect predictions when DMs are used as classifiers.
-Meanwhile, backdoored DMs exhibit an increased ratio of backdoor triggers, a phenomenon we refer to as `trigger amplification', among the generated images.
-We show that this latter insight can be used to enhance the detection of backdoor-poisoned training data.
-Even under a low backdoor poisoning ratio, studying the backdoor effects of DMs is also valuable for designing anti-backdoor image classifiers.
-Last but not least, we establish a meaningful linkage between backdoor attacks and the phenomenon of data replications by exploring DMs' inherent data memorization tendencies.
-The codes of our work are available at \href{https://github.com/OPTML-Group/BiBadDiff}{https://github.com/OPTML-Group/BiBadDiff}.
+Earlier research highlighted DMs' vulnerability to data poisoning attacks, but these studies placed stricter requirements than conventional methods like `BadNets' in image classification.
+This is because the art necessitates modifications to the diffusion training and sampling procedures.
+Unlike the prior work, we investigate whether BadNets-like data poisoning methods can directly degrade the generation by DMs.
+In other words, \textit{if only the training dataset is contaminated (without manipulating the diffusion process), how will this affect the performance of learned DMs?} In this setting, we uncover \textit{bilateral} data poisoning effects that not only serve an \textit{adversarial} purpose (compromising the functionality of DMs) but also offer a \textit{defensive} advantage (which can be leveraged for defense in classification tasks against poisoning attacks).
+We show that a BadNets-like data poisoning attack remains effective in DMs for producing incorrect images (misaligned with the intended text conditions).
+Meanwhile, poisoned DMs exhibit an increased ratio of triggers, a phenomenon we refer to as `trigger amplification', among the generated images.
+This insight can be then used to enhance the detection of poisoned training data.
+In addition, even under a low poisoning ratio, studying the poisoning effects of DMs is also valuable for designing robust image classifiers against such attacks.
+Last but not least, we establish a meaningful linkage between data poisoning and the phenomenon of data replications by exploring DMs' inherent data memorization tendencies.